Compressive Sensing Using Iterative Hard Thresholding with Low Precision Data Representation: Theory and Applications: Introduction

 Another emerging line of work has been on low precision training for machine learning applications beyond compressive sensing.
-Examples include~\cite{desa2015hogwild, alistarh2016qsgd, zhang2017zipml}, and a series of works about partial or end-to-end low-precision training of deep networks~\cite{seide2014sgd1bit, hubara2016qsnn, rastegari2016binarycnn,zhou2016cnn, miyashita2016cnn, li2016twn, gupta2015dl}.
-These works focus on stochastic gradient descent (SGD); while IHT and related methods can be seen as a projected gradient methods, existing results, e.g.~\cite{zhang2017zipml} focuses on the variance added by quantization, and do not apply to recovery properties in the sparse case, which is the focus of this paper.
+Examples include~\cite{desa2015hogwild, alistarh2016qsgd, zhang2017zipml} and the line of work on partial or end-to-end low-precision training of deep networks~\cite{seide2014sgd1bit, hubara2016qsnn, rastegari2016binarycnn,zhou2016cnn, miyashita2016cnn, li2016twn, gupta2015dl}.
+These references focus on quantization in the context of stochastic gradient descent ({SGD}). {IHT} and related methods can be seen as projected gradient methods, but existing results focus mostly on the variance added by quantization, and do not apply to recovery properties in the sparse case, which is our focus.

 There has been significant research on designing efficient algorithms for sparse recovery~\cite{blumensath2011aiht, wei2015fiht, blanchard2013iht, cevher2011ht, liu2017dualiht}.
-We focus here on normalized IHT, and leave extensions to other methods as future work.
-We further note the work on recovery using sparse binary matrices, see e.g.~\cite{gilbert2010sparse} for a survey.
-The resulting matrix constructions could be applied in some cases, as they are pre-quantized, with similar guarantees.
-However, in applications such as the radio astronomy setting we consider, the measurement matrix is fixed and highly dense, in which case separate quantization is necessary.
+We focus here on normalized {IHT}, and leave extensions to other methods as future work.
+We further note the work on recovery using sparse binary matrices (see~\cite{gilbert2010sparse} for a survey).
+These matrix constructions could be applied in our scenario in some cases, as they are pre-quantized with similar guarantees.
+However, in certain applications such as the radio astronomy and magnetic resonance imaging considered here, the measurement matrix is fixed and highly dense.